• Skip to primary navigation

 The Family Meeting is an essential part of the admissions process at BASIS Independent Silicon Valley (BISV) and is part of our final admissions decision.
 This 30-minute meeting is the school’s opportunity to learn more about your child and your family’s interest in BISV.

 While we are happy to answer questions about our program, the Family Meeting is not intended to be the first time families learn about our offerings.
-Prior to the Family Meeting, we strongly encourage families to visit our website and blog, attend an Admissions Event, or speak with a member of the Admissions Team.
+Prior to the Family Meeting, we strongly encourage families to visit our website and blog, attend an Admissions Event, or speak with a member of the Upper School Admission Team or our Lower School Admission Team.

 When are the meetings held?